Deepak-gauniyal/Mission-2027/Mission-2027/JavaScript/Notes/Episode05.md

 Global execution Context - Variables and functions defined inside this are known as global variables and then if there are some variables that are defined inside function, those become local variables to that function.

-JS engine creates a window object ( which has predefined function ) and in gloabl execution context window points to **this**. that means for example
+The browser creates the window object.
+JavaScript running inside the browser uses it as the global object. ( which has predefined function ) and in gloabl execution context window points to **this**. that means for example

 var a=10
 console.log(window.a);